-Nothing Phone 2a leaked pricing indicated a low entry price for the base model
+Nothing Phone 2a leaked pricing indicates a low entry price for the base model

 With this in mind, Nothing has the opportunity to make its Nothing Phone 2a a competitor to the Google Pixel 7a.
 The entry-level Pixel device offers a 6.1-inch display with 90Hz support.
 It also comes with 8GB of RAM and 128GB of storage, in parity with the reported Nothing Phone 2a.

-In 2022, the Nothing Phone (2) was brought to Canada.
+In 2022, the Nothing Phone (2) released in Canada.
 It launched at $929, offering users a 6.7-inch LTPO AMOLED display.
 The base model once again includes 8GB of RAM and 128GB of storage.
 As far as the camera array is concerned, Nothing includes 50-megapixel primary and ultrawide lenses.
 It’s also powered by Snapdragon 8+ Gen 1.

 Earlier reports indicate that the Nothing Phone 2a may offer a 120Hz OLED panel and a 50-megapixel dual-lens camera array.
-It’s believed that Nothing may exchange the use of Snapdragon 8+ Gen 1 and adopt the MediaTek Dimensity 7200.
+It’s believed that Nothing may ditch Qualcomm’s Snapdragon 8+ Gen 1 chip and adopt the MediaTek Dimensity 7200.

-When asked about launch details, Quandt said that it is definitely “a thing for Europe.”
-However, when it comes to the US, the leaker says he has “no clue” about the launch details.
+When asked about launch details, Quandt said it’s definitely “a thing for Europe.”
+However, when it comes to the U.S., the leaker says he has “no clue” about the launch details.
 This also extends to whether or not the Nothing Phone 2a will come to Canada.

 The prevailing theory is that Nothing will reveal its new entry-level device during MWC 2024.
-The Barcelona conference is scheduled to take place from February 26 through to February 29th, 2024.
+The Barcelona conference is scheduled to take place from February 26th to February 29th, 2024.

 Source: @rquandt Via: Android Police